Congratulations on being admitted to UIC!

 - University ID Number (UIN)

 - This 9-digit number is noted on email correspondence from the Office of Admissions.
 It is also noted on the application status page (Fall 2018 and later applicants).

-- Tokens are sent to all newly admitted students via a Portal Invite email sent within two days of the initial decision notification.
+- Tokens are sent to all newly admitted students via an email sent within two days of the initial decision notification.
 The token is also available within the decision "update" on the application status page (Fall 2018 and later applicants).

 After activating your portal account, access the UIC Connect tab in the portal to get started.